xercode/koha-plugin-export/README.md

 In the configuration page, you can:
 - Enable the plugin
 - Establish the directory to store the exported data.
-- Set characters to remove from the records.

 # Documentation